|

 This is casually called "hijacking" or "forging" an email address, although there are other uses of these terms for much more serious situations.

-Unfortuantely there's nothing you can do about it except to wait it out.
+Unfortunately there's nothing you can do about it except to wait it out.
 There are no filters that you should put in place.
 Spammers use a forged email address for a few hours (a few million emails sent out) and then move on to the next forged address in their list.
 They need to use valid email addresses since internet mail systems double check that the sender's address (albeit forged) is a valid address that responds "I'm alive" but they don't check that that was the real sender (which it wasn't).
 Fortunately, most recipients of spam "understand" that this happens and will not blame you (if they even notice whom it listed as being from).
 Occasionally your domain name (or hosting company) can get blacklisted, but usually the blacklist mechanisms are smart enough to ignore this common type of fake address.

 |